DataLake-FYP-Project/DataLake-Backend/README_MinIO_Config.md

 # Connect your Browser to the MinIO Server

-Access the MinIO Console by going to a browser and going to http://127.0.0.1:9001
+1. Access the MinIO Console by going to a browser and going to http://127.0.0.1:9001

+2. Log in to the Console with the RootUser and RootPass user credentials displayed in the output.
+These default to minioadmin | minioadmin.

+# Use MinIO
+## Create buckets
+1. Go to buckets in left pannel
+2. Create 3 buckets *raw, processed, analytics*

+## Upload files to bucket
+Run upload.py to upload json files

+## Retrieve files from bucket
+Run retrieve.py to download files from buckets

 ***For more information, read https://min.io/docs/minio/windows/index.html***